Ghostrider-DbD-/GMS_RC/README.md

 GMSCore provides core functions needed for AI spawning, AI waypoint management and other basic functionalities.

 How do you add Dynamic Missions?
-This github upload includes the Eden Editor plugin originally written for blckeagls.
+This github upload includes an Eden Editor plugin.
+The plugin includes a help menu with how-go guides for laying out and exporting missions.
+The plugin is improved over that for blackeagls in that you now specify any vehicles or loot containers as loot objects by setting Attributes in 3DEN.
 To use it, simply ensure it is loaded when you start Arma.
 You can do this by downloading it to your documents\mods folder, adding it in the mods section of Arma3Launcher and starting Arma.
-Once this is done, lay out your mission in the Eden Editor, export the layed out mission using the commands in the plugin, and past the output into your favorite script editor.
-Save the mission script as a blue, red, green or orange mission in the appropriate folder and add the name of the file to the list of missions in GMS_MIssionlist.sqf.
-That's it, you are done!

 What about Static missions or recurring missions at a location.
-Just specify the coordinate(s) at which the mission should spawn.
-THe mission spawner will always spawn the mission at that exact location.
+Just select 'Static' in the mission configurations menu for the plugin.

 Are there any other modules in the GMS series?
 Yes- the following modules are available: